• Skip to main content

 Lynelle Yutani, CCFA President 2021-2023

-Lynelle Yutani (she/her/they)
+Lynelle Yutani (she/they)

 President, Camosun College Faculty Association